ErinBecker/goodreadr/README.md

 The goal of goodreadr is to provide functionality to make plots and analyse data output from Goodreads.com.

+Note: This is a toy package that I’m using to learn about package development.
+It doesn’t do anything useful yet, and might never do anything useful.
+Please don’t use it!

 ## Installation

 You can install the development version of goodreadr from